The Model Says Walk: How Surface Heuristics Override Implicit Constraints in LLM Reasoning: Method

 \subsubsection{Causal Occlusion Analysis}

-To identify which input component drives the decision, we apply causal occlusion---perturbing each component independently and measuring the change in decision score:
+To identify which input component drives the decision, we apply causal occlusion~\citep{zeiler2014visualizing}---perturbing each component independently and measuring the change in decision score:

 We apply occlusion at three levels: \emph{sentence} (which sentence matters most), \emph{span} (which semantic concept---goal, heuristic cue, or options), and \emph{token} (compositional vs.\ keyword processing within the dominant span).
-To control for out-of-distribution artefacts~\citep{zeiler2014visualizing, hooker2019benchmark}, we use three replacement operators---\emph{mask}, \emph{neutral} (semantically neutral substitute), and \emph{contradict} (semantic flip)---and require agreement across all three.
+To control for out-of-distribution artefacts that arise when inputs are perturbed~\citep{hooker2019benchmark}, we use three replacement operators---\emph{mask}, \emph{neutral} (semantically neutral substitute), and \emph{contradict} (semantic flip)---and require agreement across all three.